Xilinx/PYNQ/docs/source/pynq_sd_card.rst

      .. note::
         AMD tools must be installed on the host system, not inside the Docker container.

-  3. Clone the PYNQ repository and build the Docker image:
+  3. Clone the PYNQ repository and in a bash shell, build the Docker image:

      .. code-block:: console